Xsyon: Features

-Playable Area
+Playable area

 The Map is divided into a number of zones in a grid, with the starter area on an island in the lake, slightly north of the center of the map.
 The edge of the playable world is surrounded by a toxic green mist, which will kill players which venture too far into it, and causes animals to mutate.
 The zones have varying Danger Levels depending on the types and amount of hostile creatures in the zone.
 The Danger level generally increases as the player moves away from the center of the map towards the mist.

 Players claim protected areas of land by forming a tribe and placing a totem.

 Tribes

 In order to claim land upon which to settle and build, players must form a tribe and place a totem.

 There are four categories of tribe in Xsyon, determined by the number of tribe members.
-A ‘homestead’ has up to 4 members, a ‘band’ has 5 to 9 members, a ‘clan’ has between 10 and 19 members, and a ‘tribe’ has more than 20 members.
+A 'homestead' has up to 4 members, a 'band' has 5 to 9 members, a 'clan' has between 10 and 19 members, and a 'tribe' has more than 20 members.

-A tribe’s land is square, with the totem at the center.
+A tribe's land is square, with the totem at the center.
 Which each new member, the radius of the tribe land increases, up to a maximum of 197 metres.

-As a tribe’s size increases, the expanse gained per member decreases incrementally as the number of members grows.
+As a tribe's size increases, the expanse gained per member decreases incrementally as the number of members grows.
 Depending on the category of tribe, an area of land is also reserved which will prevent other tribes from expanding into that area.
-A tribe cannot expand its area into another tribe’s land.
+A tribe cannot expand its area into another tribe's land.
 If expanse is blocked by another tribe, an increase in tribe area gained by adding new members will not be awarded until the neighboring totem is removed.

 If a tribe has no active members, the totem will begin to decay through various stages.
 Revenants spawn at totems beyond the deserted stage, haunt abandoned towns, guard ruins and are hostile NPCs that can loot and equip weapons and armor from players they kill.
 If players can defeat the revenants haunting a totem, they can loot the items left behind by previous players.
 Tribe leaders have a large degree of control over their own tribe land, can create and assign ranks, and set permission as to what accesses and actions they will allow individual members to perform on tribe land, such as planting trees or gathering resources.
-Players from outside a tribe can not perform certain actions on a tribe's land, and a player cannot be attacked by another player on their own tribe land.
-However, players from outside a tribe, are able to be attacked by tribe members whilst on that tribe's own land.
+Players from outside a tribe cannot perform certain actions on a tribe's land, and a player cannot be attacked by another player on their own tribe land, but the players from outside a tribe, are able to be attacked by tribe members whilst on that tribe's own land.
 If a player dies, they will respawn at their own Tribe Totem.